AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 ## Contradictory data

-The error curve quantifies the error made by the network during the learning phase.
+The blue error curve quantifies the error made by the network during the learning phase.
 It may happens that the error has some plateaus.
 In such a case, increasing the number of epochs may have the effect to lower the error curve.

-In some case, the error curve may indicates some contradiction in the data.
+In some case, the error curve may indicates a contradiction in the data.
 Consider the following example:

 ```Smalltalk
 n := NNetwork new.